 Your bank routing number is used for many banking transactions.
-You will need it to set up direct deposit, and you will usually provide it to your employer by giving them a voided check.
+You will need it to set up direct deposit, such as providing it to your employer to receive your paychecks.

 You might also need your bank’s routing number to pay bills online, wire money or order new checks.
 If you’re a Citizens Bank customer, here is how you can find your bank routing number in seconds, based on your main branch.